SystemsApproach/security/systems.rst

 the older protocol from which it derives, Secure Socket Layer (SSL).
 The IPsec (IP Security) protocols, as their name implies, operate at the IP (network) layer.
 802.11i provides security at the link layer of wireless networks.
-This section describes the salient features of each of these approaches.
+This chapter describes the salient features of each of these approaches.

 You might reasonably wonder why security has to be provided at so many